 Jordan is a constitutional monarchy, with its King holding most of the political power.
 The parliament is elected by the people, but proper campaigning has been difficult for opposition parties due to the country’s electoral laws.
-Since several reforms, elections became fairer and freer, as seen in the 2016 parliamentary elections The candidates in the election stood mostly as independents, though the new election law made it also possible to run via party lists.
+Since several reforms, elections became fairer and freer, as seen in the 2016 parliamentary elections.
+The candidates in the election stood mostly as independents, though the new election law made it also possible to run via party lists.
 The results showed most of the candidates elected in the 130-seated parliament were loyal to the government.
 The Islamic Action Front formed a broad coalition including Christians and Circassians.
 This "National Coalition for Reform" won 15 mandates, much lower than the expected 20-30 seats.
-The percentage of government critics in this parliament is lower than in the previous.
+The percentage of government critics in this parliament is lower than previously.
 Also the voter turnout was much lower with only 36,1%, arguably because registration was not optional.
 The voting was observed by thousands of local and international observers.
 They reportedly noticed the still existing restrictions on media coverage and journalism, especially through laws and intimidation.
 The judicial system in Jordan is not independent and does not align with international standards.
 Foreign relations of the country are pro-Western, perceivable through the country’s historically close relations with the US and the UK.
 It is part of the Arab League and has signed several peace agreements, as for example the Washington Declaration, a non-aggression pact with Israel.
-Other challenges for the country include the rising presence of refugees from neighbour Syria.
+Other challenges for the country include the rising presence of refugees from neighbour Syria and the regional instability.

 Want to get notified by mail when Jordan gets updated?

 - parliamentary constitutional monarchy